fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 b8548b9faec3   ubuntu    "bash"    3 minutes ago    Exited (0) 6 seconds ago               hopeful_clarke
 ```

-The identifier can be used to interact with the container.
-Although most commands accept the container name as well.
+We have two options when addressing a container.
+The identifier in the first column can be used to interact with the container almost always.
+Plus most commands accept the container name as a more human-friendly method of working with them.
 The name of the container was automatically generated to be **"hopeful_clarke"** in my case.

-The container has already exited, but we can start it again with the start command that will accept the id or name of the container as parameter: _start <i>CONTAINER-ID-OR-CONTAINER-NAME</i>_.
+The container has already exited, yet we can start it again with the start command that will accept the id or name of the container as a parameter: _start <i>CONTAINER-ID-OR-CONTAINER-NAME</i>_.

 ```bash
 $ docker start hopeful_clarke
 root@b8548b9faec3:/#
 ```

 The start command will start the same container we had previously.
 Unfortunately, we forgot to start it with the flag _--interactive_ so we can not interact with it.
 Let's kill it with the _kill <i>CONTAINER-ID-OR-CONTAINER-NAME</i>_ command and try again.
+Killing sends a SIGKILL signal to the process forcing it to exit.
+We could have used the safer SIGTERM version, _stop <i>CONTAINER-ID-OR-CONTAINER-NAME</i>_, instead if we wanted to.

 ```bash
 $ docker container ls -a